Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Related Work

-\paragraph{The gaps we fill.} No existing work compares the same model across a defined spectrum from minimal to complex scaffolding while controlling for all other variables; each study varies multiple factors simultaneously.
-More fundamentally, none considers whether the format$\times$scaffold interaction confounds their measurements.
-Our finding that map-reduce produces apparent safety degradation primarily through inadvertent format conversion, not through reasoning disruption, reframes the central question from ``do scaffolds degrade safety?'' to ``do scaffolds change what safety benchmarks measure?''
-This interaction is invisible to any study that does not independently vary both scaffold architecture and evaluation format.
+\paragraph{The gaps we fill.} No prior research compares a single model across multiple controlled scaffold conditions with all other variables held constant; nor has anyone examined how evaluation format interacts with scaffold architecture.
+Our results show that the apparent map-reduce safety loss is almost entirely an artefact of format conversion rather than reasoning disruption, which moves the central question from ``do scaffolds reduce safety?'' to ``do scaffolds change what safety benchmarks measure?''
+The interaction is invisible to any researcher who does not independently manipulate both scaffold architecture and evaluation format.